ibm-cloud-docs/Cloudant/offerings/log-analysis.md

 ## Using {{site.data.keyword.la_full_notm}}
 {: #using-logdna}

-Once logs are being live-streamed, each log can be expanded to a detailed view by clicking the arrow to the left of the timestamp.
+Once logs are being live-streamed, each log can be expanded to a detailed view by clicking the arrow by the timestamp.

 The expanded view has some handy, color-coded fields to help you parse your logs.